• Skip to main content

 Medical treatments and medications to prevent an attack are available for patients with migraines.
 Other than ibuprofen, prescription medication such as triptans can block pain pathways in the brain.
 Botox injections are approved for treating chronic migraine sufferers and block the transmission of pain signals, preventing migraine attacks.
 The effects of Botox injections can last for up to 12 weeks.

-Primary Care Doctor in Wellington and Royal Palm Beach, Florida
+Family Medicine Provider in Wellington and Royal Palm Beach, Florida

-Dr. Ishan Gunawardene is an internal medicine doctor dedicated to helping his patients live their best lives.
+Dr. Ishan Gunawardene is an internal medicine provider dedicated to helping his patients live their best lives.
 Migraines can impact your quality of life, and Dr. Gunawardene uses a combination of medicine,alternative therapies, and behavioral techniques to treat patients with chronic migraines.

 Talk to Dr. Gunawardene about your symptoms and he will create a customized treatment plan just for you.
 To schedule a consultation, call (561) 434-1935 or request an appointment online now.